tide-foundation/KeyleSSH/README.md

 ### How to Use the Web Client:

-1. Access the Web Client by entering your SSH server's address in a web browser (e.g., `mysshserver.io:8000`).
+1. Access the Web Client by entering your SSH Proxy server's address in a web browser (e.g., `mysshserver.io:8000`).
 2. Sign in using your Tide credentials.

 ![Sign-in Flow.](https://github.com/tide-foundation/KeyleSSH/blob/main/diagrams/svg/Sign-in.svg)